Cablevision: Viacom made $1 billion threat over bundling

-NEW YORK Cablevision Systems Corp is claiming that Viacom Inc sought to extract a nearly $1 billion penalty if it refused to pay for low-rated channels it did not want in order to access more popular channels such as Comedy Central, MTV and Nickelodeon.
+NEW YORK Cablevision Systems Corp is claiming that Viacom Inc sought to extract a nearly $1 billion (665 million pounds) penalty if it refused to pay for low-rated channels it did not want in order to access more popular channels such as Comedy Central, MTV and Nickelodeon.

 The allegation was made in an antitrust lawsuit filed on February 26, but first made public on Thursday.
 The dollar figure was blacked out in the public version of Cablevision's complaint, but Viacom confirmed the amount in a statement.